kev-m/FitOut/README.md

 def main():
     # Specify the location where the Takeout zip files was extracted
     takeout_dir = "C:\Dev\Fitbit\Google\Takeout"
+    # Use the NativeFileLoader to load the data from the extracted files
+    data_source = fo.NativeFileLoader(takeout_dir)

     # Specify the desired date range.
     start_date = date(2024, 10, 1)